TheOlasunkanmi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The 12-combinations script will print all possible combinations of two letters, except oo The 13-print_float script will print a number with two decimal points followed by a new line.
 The 100-decimal_to_hexadecimal script will convert a number from base 10 to base 16.
+The 101-rot13 script will encode and decode text using the rot 13 encryption assuming ASCII.